zfox23/Spatial-Audio-API-Examples/examples/web/player/README.md

 - Click the connect button.
 The Player Node should connect.
 - The Player node (you) should be situated on the center of the canvas.
 - Received nodes should be rendered on the canvas.
+- A grid should be renderer with colored square that indicate where others are.
-- Select the Player with a mouse click.
+- Select any Player with a mouse click to display their name.
-- Move the Player with a mouse left drag.
-- Rotate the Player with a mouse right drag or click.
-- Others can't be moved or rotated.
+- Use the WASD or arrow keys to control the player.
 - Talk to others, and experience spatialized audio.